LESSON No. 3

 PRACTICAL PART

-Indications: diagnostics of diseases of oral mucosa.
+Indications: diagnosis of diseases of the oral mucosa.

-Steps to take:
+Steps to follow:

 Pathological processes in the oral mucosa can be divided into two groups: inflammatory lesions and tumors.